-Using the interactive technology filtering tool, the operator answers questions, selecting preferences for a range of criteria, to assess which technologies could be suitable for the operator.
+Using the interactive technology filtering tool, the operator answers a set of questions, selecting preferences for a range of criteria, to assess which technologies would be suitable for the operator.
 The operator may answer only parts of the questions depending on the specific characteristics of the need.
-The technology filtering tool simplifies complex assessment and operators are invited to refer to the technology data sheets for a more detailed assessment.
+The technology filtering tool simplifies a complex assessment, and operators are invited to refer to the technology data sheets for a more detailed assessment.

 Detailed technology data sheets have been prepared for each technology assessed under this project.
-The information in the technology filtering tool comes from the technology data sheets, focusing on the filtering criteria.
+The information used in the technology filtering tool comes from the technology data sheets, based on the filtering criteria.